 When should I apply?

 Admission to the CYC degree program is on a competitive basis and meeting the minimal requirements does not guarantee you’ll get in.
-If you plan to start your studies in September, applications for the fall semester should be received starting October 1st until March 31 of that year.
-Applications received after this deadline will be considered only if space is still available in the program.
+If you plan to start your studies in September, applications should be received starting October 1st the prior year.
+Applications are accept right up until August 1st.

 I’m interested.
 What do I do now?

 Apply right away.
 Check out the UFV Academic Calendar.
 Be sure to review the section about our CYC degree program carefully and then apply online.